Mrxscropionx7812/simple7812/README.md

 [ ```File Preview``` ]
 - Implemented file preview functionality to allow users to preview uploaded files before finalizing.

+[ ```Security Measures``` ]
+- [ ```JWT Token Authentication``` ]
+  - Utilizes JWT tokens to authenticate users securely.
+  - Provides a secure and scalable authentication mechanism.

+- [ ```Encryption``` ]
+  - Implements encryption techniques to secure sensitive data during transmission.
+  - Ensures the confidentiality of data exchanged between the client and the server.

+- [ ```Hashing``` ]
+  - Utilizes hashing algorithms to securely store and manage user passwords.
+  - Enhances password security by storing only the hash, not the actual password.

 ### Tech Stack: